osmosis-labs/docs/docs/overview/features/fee-abstraction.md

  3. Swap accumulated ibc-token fee:

-- The collected ibc-token users use for tx fee is periodically swaped back to customer chain's native token using osmosis.
+- The collected ibc-token users use for tx fee is periodically swapped back to customer chain's native token using osmosis.

 We'll goes into all the details now: